 For PAYE contract workers, we require one year's evidence (for example, two six-month contracts or four three-month contracts) and a contract in place for minimum of a further three to six months.

-Many self employed contractors may also trade via a Limited Company because it may be tax efficient for them to do so.
-As long as the customer is a 100% owner of their Limited Company, we can help them under this policy.
+Many self employed contractors may also trade via a Limited Company because it may be tax efficient for them to do so and subject to the criteria below we can help them under this policy .
+There is some additional information that you need to be aware of when submitting an application for a customer who meets these criteria:

 Credit scoring is a statistical tool used to assess an applicant for credit facilities and ranks applicants by probability of default.
 All applicants will be assessed using credit score and credit reference information (using one or more of the Credit Reference Agencies (CRAs), in addition to one or more of the following: